Minimising Numbers of Losses and Abandonments in Small Call Centres Under a Transient Regime: Reservation policies for call centres with four levels

-We will characterise the reservation policy through a reservation vector $\mathbf{n} = (n_2,n_3,n_4)$ where $n_i$ denotes the number of level $i$ agents reserved to answer level $i$ calls only.

-The objective is to find the value of $\mathbf{n}$ that minimises the expected number of call abandonments.
+We model the system as a continuous-time Markov chain, assuming that the calls are arriving according to Poisson processes, and the service and abandonment times are exponentially distributed.

 For $i \in \{1,2,3,4\}$, let $\lambda_i$, $\theta_i$, and $\gamma_i$ be the arrival rate, abandonment rate, and abandonment cost of level $i$ callers, respectively.
 Let $k_i$ be the total number of level $i$ agents, $\mu_i$ be the service rate when level $i$ callers are served by level $i$ agents, and for $i \in \{1,2,3\}$, let $\mu_i'$ be the service rate when level $i$ callers are served by level $i+1$ agents.
-Let $\ell$ be the total capacity of the system shared by all callers regardless of their level and $\beta$ be the blocking cost.
+Let $\ell$ be the total capacity of the system shared by all callers regardless of their level and let $\beta$ be the cost incurred when customer is lost/blocked.
+Because the number of reserved agents has to be less than the total number of agents at that level, we have for $i \in \{2,3,4\}$, $\Theta_i \in \{0,1,\dots,k_i\}$.